Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A man doing meadows rows workout in the gym

-You do the Meadows row by using a staggered stance setup with a landmine attachment for a barbell.
+In my coaching experience, I've found that using a staggered stance with a landmine attachment is key for a successful Meadows row.

 Some people try to do it with a loose barbell, but this can cause the bar to slip and impact the muscles worked.